btcpayserver/btcpayserver-plugin-builder/README.md

 List the published versions of the server compatible with `btcpayVersion`. (optionally include `includePreRelease`)

 If `includeAllVersions` is set to `true`, all versions will be returned, otherwise only the latest version for each plugin will be returned.

+* `searchPluginIdentifier`: Query parameter to search by plugin identifier
+* `searchPluginName`: Query parameter to search by plugin slug or name.
+If it is formatted as `[abc]`, it will be converted to `searchPluginIdentifier=abc`.

 #### Get a version